clusterking/clusterking/README.rst

 -------

 * Version 1.0.0 contained several mistakes in the chi2 metric.
-Please make sure that you are at least using versoin 1.1.0.
+Please make sure that you are at least using version 1.1.0.
 These mistakes were also found in the `paper <https://arxiv.org/abs/1909.11088>`_ and will be fixed soon.

 Usage and Documentation